YumengggZhang/YumengggZhang/README.md

 # Yumeng's Github 👩🏻‍🦱

 Hi, there!
-I'm Yumeng Zhnag, an aspiring Data Scientist now working at [Dr. Molloi's lab](https://engineering.uci.edu/users/sabee-molloi) on AI and medical imaging.
+I'm Yumeng Zhnag, apply for 2025 phd and now working at [Dr. Molloi's lab](https://engineering.uci.edu/users/sabee-molloi) on AI and medical imaging.
 I'm from Xinjiang, China and currently living in Irvine, CA.

-- I'm now a work as a research assistant at [Dr.Molloi's Lab](https://engineering.uci.edu/users/sabee-molloi).
 - 🏫 I'm now a Master's student at [UC Irvine](https://uci.edu/)
 - 🎓 I finished my undergrade study at [NYUSH](https://shanghai.nyu.edu)
 - 🧘🏻‍♀️ I'm a fan of yoga and gym exercises